Micky Mellon: Playing career

 The season following Allardyce's sacking in 1997, Mellon moved up a division to join Tranmere Rovers, who were then playing in Division One, for a fee of £300,000.
 He spent two seasons at Prenton Park, followed by another two with Burnley, whom he joined for £350,000 gaining promotion finishing second to Preston North End.
 He returned to Tranmere Rovers in March 2001 initially on loan, and then on a free transfer.
 He was released in May 2004.

 Mellon joined Kidderminster Harriers in August 2004, signing a two-year contract.

 After leaving Harriers, Mellon spent a short spell at Witton Albion in 2005 before joining Lancaster City.

-Management and coaching
+Managerial and coaching career

 Lancaster City and Burnley

 Mellon was appointed as assistant manager of Lancaster City in June 2006.
 However, on 10 October after an FA Cup defeat to Scarborough he left the club along with four players for financial reasons.
 He moved to his former club Burnley as a youth team coach, coaching the Under-15 and Under-16 teams.